 Treating Asymptomatic UTI

 Some pregnant women with urinary tract infections do not present symptoms of infection.
 Because untreated UTIs can cause dangerous, permanent birth injuries, it is critical that physicians detect and treat UTIs in asymptomatic women.
-By screening for and aggressively treating pregnant women with asymptomatic bacteriuria, it is possible to significantly decrease the annual incidence of kidney infection during pregnancy.
+By screening for and aggressively treating pregnant women with bacteriuria (bacteria in the urine), it is possible to significantly decrease the annual incidence of kidney infection during pregnancy.
 Research shows that treatment of pregnant women with asymptomatic bacteriuria has been shown to decrease the incidence of preterm birth and low birth weight infants.

 Treating Kidney Infection